A picture of long-time NDSA member Leland Erickson of Beulah hangs in the NDSA's Memorial Hall.

 “The fair was his main joy,” D.J. said.
 “It was probably his favorite.
 He really enjoyed the chance to catch up with his neighbors.
 He enjoyed traveling to local auction sales to see the surrounding neighbors and hear how things were at their farms.”

-He was also quick to lend a helping hand for those neighbors that had fallen on hard times or simply needed advice on bettering production practices.
+He was also quick to lend a helping hand for those neighbors that had fallen on hard times or simply needed advice.

 “Over the years, he’s helped many neighbors through difficult times,” D.J. said.
 “He was always there to help somebody out.
 If someone had a problem, they could come to him.
 He did whatever he could for them.”